Agatha of Sicily: Legacy

-The Basque people have a tradition of gathering on Saint Agatha's Eve (Santa Ageda bezpera) and going round the village.
-Homeowners can choose to hear a song about her life, accompanied by the beats of their walking sticks on the floor or a prayer for the household's deceased.
-After that, the homeowner donates food to the chorus.
-This song has varying lyrics according to the local tradition and the Basque language.
-An exceptional case was that of 1937, during the Spanish Civil War, when a version appeared that in the Spanish language praised the Soviet ship Komsomol, which had sunk while carrying Soviet weapons to the Second Spanish Republic.
+The Basque people have a tradition of gathering on Saint Agatha's Eve (Santa Ageda bezpera) and going door-to-door through their village.
+Homeowners can then choose to hear a song about Agatha's life, which is accompanied by the beats of the choir's walking sticks on the ground or else a prayer for the household's deceased.
+After that, the homeowner donates food to the choir.
+The song's lyrics vary according to each local tradition and the Basque language dialect spoken locally.
+In 1937, during the Spanish Civil War, a version of the song in Spanish was composed.
+In the lyrics, this Spanish version praised the Soviet ship Komsomol, which had sunk while carrying Soviet weapons to the Second Spanish Republic.

 An annual festival to commemorate the life of Saint Agatha takes place in Catania, Sicily, from 3 to 5 February.
 The festival culminates in an all-night procession through the city.

 St. Agatha's Tower is a former Knight's stronghold located in the north west of Malta.
 The seventeenth-century tower served as a military base during both World Wars and was used as a radar station by the Maltese army.

 St. Agatha is also commemorated in literature.
 The Italian poet Martha Marchina wrote an epigram in Musa Posthuma that commemorates her martyrdom.
 In it, Marchina characterizes Agatha as powerful and she reclaims that power because she has become more beautiful through her wounds.

 Agatha of Sicily is honored with a Lesser Feast on the liturgical calendar of the Episcopal Church in the United States of America on 5 February.